 Her love of literacy and literature was evident when my brother and I were in elementary school.
 She did her utmost to get us to read books instead of watching TV.
 In fact, we weren’t allowed to watch tv except on Sunday nights but only family or educational programming, so for entertainment at other times, I did a lot of reading and developed a love of books.
 She would take us on our bicycles to the library often, especially in the summer.
 As we got a little older, she relented a bit and allowed us to watch TV on Friday and Saturday nights, but as usual, only family or kids programming, like “Wonderful World of Disney”.

-The letter did not mention my birth mother, but my parents had already assumed that she had died (which was confirmed by the Kashiwada Family Register I received a few years ago).
-Neither did it indicate why he had given me up, but knowing and understanding that boys were considered far more valuable than girls in Japan up until this modern era, our only conclusion was that either they were too poor to support all three of us and/or there was no one else to help care for me.
+The letter did not mention my birth mother, but my parents had already assumed that she had died.
+Neither did it indicate why he had given me up, but understanding that boys were considered far more valuable than girls in Japan up until this modern era, at that time, we assumed that he was too poor to support all of us and/or there was no one else to help care for me.

-Perhaps I’ve always believed and somehow felt that I had suffered neglect as well as the disadvantage of being born a female in Japan.
-Having said that, I am eternally grateful that my birth father gave me a chance at a better life than one of neglect or shame.
+I have always believed and somehow felt that I had suffered neglect as well as the disadvantage of being born a female in post-occupied Japan.
+Having said that, I am still eternally grateful that my birth father gave me a chance at a better life than one of neglect or shame.